severinbratus/kdialogs/README.md

 ### Issues

+`ranger`:
-- No way to cancel directory selection (and thus download) in `ranger`, because in `ranger` a directory is selected by quitting.
+- No way to cancel directory selection (and thus download), because in `ranger` a directory is selected by quitting.
 - Not possible to set the name of the saved file.

+`nnn` and `ranger`:
 - No option to download a webpage in full, with css, js, etc.
 - No mime filtering.
 - No way to select multiple files.

+### nnn-kialog

+Being my preference, `nnn-kdialog` has more features (for better or worse), namely:
+- Default download directory
+- Ability to set the filename with `dmenu`